BattleBrisket/README/README.md

 #### What makes 1:1s the most valuable for you?

-Building the relationship, which in turn strengthens the line of communication.
+Building the relationship, which in turn improves communication effectiveness.

 #### What are your goals for this year?
 And for the next 3 months?